pluscloudopen/docs/content/en/docs/working-with-pco/volumes-snap-back/_index.md

 Here you see a list of your current snapshots and you can manage them.
 This includes launching an instance from a snapshot with "**Launch as Instance**", changing a snapshots name or description, creating a backup from your snapshot with "**Create Backup**", delete the snapshot or change the metadata for your snapshot.
 You can choose from a set of pre-defined metadata or you can add "**Custom**" metadata keys.
 Max key length is 255 characters.

+## Groups

+In volume groups you can form a group of volumes which you want to treat as one.
+It might be sensible to snapshot volumes, that hold various parts of an application, at the same time in order to assure data consistency.
+You can create new groups with "**Create Group**" or edit existing ones.

+## Group Snapshots

+Here you can manage your group snapshots.

+## Crypted Volumes